Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/making-a-footer-stick-to-the-bottom-with-css.md

 With Flexbox, we can easily make a sticky footer by expanding our content section.

-What this means is that we set our body to be a flex element, and the content part will have the `flex: 1 0 auto` value.
+This means we set our body as a flex element, and the content part will have the `flex: 1 0 auto` value.

-This value forces the content to expand as the biggest element, so if we have a small content area it will auto expand to fill the space.
+This value forces the content to expand as the biggest element, so if we have a small content area, it will auto expand to fill the space.

-For the HTML structure we will be using this:
+For the HTML structure, we will be using this:

 ```html
 <div class="content">Content goes here</div>